Confidenceman02/django-elm/src/djelm/forms/widgets/README.md

     }
 ```

-This gives us pattern matching super powers that we can leverage to customise the widget
+This gives us pattern matching super powers that we can leverage to customise the widget program.

 ```elm
 doSomethingWithOption : Options_ -> somethingAwesome